 310th Mission Support Group: 310th Force Support Squadron, 310th and 710th Security Forces Squadrons

 710th Operations Group: 380th Space Control Squadron, 4th and 8th Space Warning Squadrons, 42nd Combat Training Squadron, 710th Operations Support Flight

 ECONOMIC IMPACT: In Fiscal Year 2020, the value of 310th SW annual payroll and other economic impacts the wing’s Reserve Citizen Airmen bring to the area totaled $49.09 million dollars.

 HISTORY: The 310th has a long and rich heritage dating back to World War II when it began as the 310th Bombardment Group on March 15, 1942.
 The unit flew B-25 "Mitchell" bomber aircraft in support of operations in Tunisia, Sicily, Italy, Sardinia, France, Austria and Yugoslavia during the war.
 The group perfected "skip bombing" techniques against bridge, airborne, rail yard and marshaling yard targets.
 The group was inactivated on Sept.
 12, 1945.

 The 310th Bombardment Wing was reactivated in 1952 and trained on the B-29 Superfortress before converting to the B-47 Stratojet.
 The wing deployed to RAF station Upper Heyford, England from March 10 - June 8, 1955 and to RAF Greenham Common, England from Oct.
 3, 1956 - Jan.
 19, 1965 before being deactivated in June of 1965.

 On Sept.
-1, 1991, the 310th Training and Test Wing was activated for a short time at Vandenberg Air Force Base and was responsible for initial ICBM operations crew training and ICBM operational testing.
+1, 1991, the 310th Training and Test Wing was activated for a short time at Vandenberg AFB and was responsible for initial ICBM operations crew training and ICBM operational testing.
 It was inactivated on July 1, 1993.